Ludovic Stewart, 2nd Duke of Lennox: England

-Following his accession to the English throne in 1603, King James (now also known as James I of England) created him Lord Settrington and Earl of Richmond (1613), and Earl of Newcastle and Duke of Richmond (1623), all these titles being in the Peerage of England.
+Following his accession to the English throne in 1603, King James (now also known as James I of England) asked Lennox to accompany him him to London.
+Lennox gained further English titles as Lord Settrington and Earl of Richmond (1613), and Earl of Newcastle and Duke of Richmond (1623).

 King James was displeased with Lennox in June 1603 over the management of Anne of Denmark's business.
 He felt that Lennox should have persuaded her not to appoint one Kennedy as her chamberlain, when he preferred George Carew.
 The King objected to some of her other appointments and sent Lennox back to Scotland, where she remained, to amend matters.
 Lennox travelled with her to England.
 Her large crowd of followers was disorderly, and Lennox, with the Earls of Shrewsbury and Cumberland made a proclamation at Worksop Manor on 19 June that her followers should put aside any private quarrels, and hangers-on without formal roles should leave.

-In November 1603 the Spanish ambassador, the Count of Villamediana, invited the Duke of Lennox and the Earl of Mar to dinner, and according to Arbella Stuart asked them "to bring the Scottish ladies for he was desirous to see some natural beauties."
+In November 1603 the Spanish ambassador, the Count of Villamediana, invited the Duke of Lennox and the Earl of Mar to dinner, and according to Arbella Stuart asked them "to bring the Scottish ladies for he was desirous to see some natural beauties".
 These included Jean Drummond and Anna Hay, with Elizabeth Carey.
 On 1 January 1604 Lennox organised and performed at Hampton Court in The Masque of Indian and China Knights.

 Lennox was a conduit for patronage and court appointments, and those hoping to place their allies at court would solicit his favour.
 However, Lennox claimed that placing more Scottish people in the king's household had become difficult.
 He wrote to Sir William Livingstone of Kilsyth who had asked for a place for a Napier of Merchiston Castle;"although the King has this long time promised Merchiston ever the next vacant place, yet many has been placed over him and in this has found great impediments; for believe that a stranger shall find great difficulty to obtain any such place so long as there is any English man that does aim at it; for it is thought by them all that there is already too many Scots here in such places."

-He went as ambassador to Paris in January 1605.
-His cousin, the Marquise de Verneuil, was under house arrest, and was moved to different lodging far from the Duke's apartments.
+He went as ambassador to France in January 1605.
+The mission was to return the compliment of the embassy of the Marquis de Rosny, who came to London in 1603.
+Lennox's cousin, the Marquise de Verneuil, was under house arrest in Paris, and was moved to different lodging far from the Duke's apartments.
 In July 1606 Lennox was sent to Gravesend to welcome Christian IV of Denmark-Norway, the younger brother of the queen Anne of Denmark, to England.
 His companions included Sir Robert Gordon of Gordonstoun.
 In August 1605 he joined the King and Queen at Drayton House in Northamptonshire.